What Is Lumbar Stenosis?

 Lumbar Spinal Stenosis vs. Cervical Spinal Stenosis

 As mentioned above, lumbar spinal stenosis is the most common region for spinal stenosis to occur.
 The second most common area of your back is cervical spinal stenosis.
-Your cervical region of your back refers to your upper back or neck of your spine.
+The cervical region of your back refers to your upper back or neck of your spine.
 This region consists of seven bones that connect with your thoracic spine region.

 Cervical spinal stenosis is a result of the spinal canals in your neck narrowing and compressing your spinal cord.
-This condition is more common for men because they tend to do more exercises such as weight lifting, which adds extra wear and tear to your neck and upper back region.
+This condition is more common for men because they tend to do more exercises such as weightlifting, which adds extra wear and tear to your neck and upper back region.